This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Homemade Chicken Potstickers

-Don’t let the amount of ingredients scare you away!
+Don’t let the number of ingredients scare you away!
 These are simple ingredients that come together quickly and easily.
 Chicken potsticker filling makes these potstickers tender on the inside with a crispy outside when fried in vegetable oil.
 These are sure to please everyone in your family!

 - Ground Chicken: This can either be from a can or already made chicken and shredded.